-- In our opinion and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the board of directors and management plans, and based on our examination of the evidence supporting the assumption, nothing has come to our attention, which causes us to believe that any material uncertainty exist as on the date of audit report indicating that the Company is not capable of meeting its liabilities existing as at the date of balance sheet as and when they fall due within a period of one year from the balance sheet.
-We however, state that this is not an assurance as to future viability of the Company.
-We further state that our reporting is based on the facts upto the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) Provisions of section 135 of the Act are not applicable to the Company.
-Therefore, clauses (xx)(a) and clause (xx)(b) of paragraph 3 of the Order are not applicable to the Company. - (xxi) The Company is not required to prepare consolidated financial statement.
-Therefore, paragraph 3(xxi) of the Order is not applicable to the Company.
+- In our opinion and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the board of directors and management plans, and based on our examination of the evidence supporting the assumption, nothing has come to our attention, which causes us to believe that any material uncertainty exist as on the date of audit report indicating that the company is not capable of meeting its liabilities existing as at the date of balance sheet as and when they fall due within a period of one year from the balance sheet.
+We, however state that this is not an assurance as to future viability of the company.
+We further state that our reporting is based on the facts upto the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - (xx) Provisions of section 135 of the Act are not applicable to the company.
+Therefore, clauses (xx)(a) and clause (xx)(b) of paragraph 3 of the Order are not applicable to the company.